Guillermo-Laguna/Java/EJERCICIOS/EVALUACION1.md

         b.
 Falso
 ## Answer: b

-/* It is necessary to give the indentation to the code and the semicolon in the third line*/
+/* It is necessary to give the indentation to the code and add semicolon in the third line*/

 public class LanguagesFacts{
     public static void main(String[] args) {